dravadhis/dravadhis/README.md

 # Shubham-Singh 👋
 I am a undergrad student 👨‍🎓 at School of Engineering, JNU pursuing B.tech.
 I am interested in Python Development, AI and Cybersecurity.
 I am fluent in Python and C. Currently I am trying (and looking for chances) to contribute to the Open Source Community.
-I like listening to :musical_note:songs, :books: reading novels (fictions mostly) and :metal: mangas.
+I like listening to :musical_note:songs, :books: reading novels (fictions mostly) and :metal: reading mangas.

 <ul>
   <li> Pronouns: :smile: He/Him